mocnik-science/measures-rest-oshdb-app/README.md

 ## Installation

 In the following, you will find a description of how to install the software on an exemplary server.
-You might have to adjuste the following commands in case of your own server.
+You might have to adjust the following commands in case of your own server.
 The description includes the following software projects:

 * measures-rest-oshdb-app
 * measures-rest-oshdb-docker
 * measures-rest-sparql
-* vocabulary-osm-data-quality
-* vocabulary-data-quality

-## Basic tools
+### Basic tools

 ```bash
 sudo apt-get install -y autojump htop unzip
 echo ". /usr/share/autojump/autojump.bash" >> ~/.bashrc
 ```

-## sftp
+### sftp

 ```bash
 sudo addgroup [your username] sftp-sshallowed
 ```

-## Docker
+### Docker

 ```bash
 sudo apt-get update